Murine coronavirus: Murine hepatitis virus

 Murine coronavirus was first discovered in 1949.
 The researchers isolated the virus from the brain, spinal cord, liver, lung, spleen, and kidney of a rat with symptoms of encephalitis and severe myelin injury, and gave it the strain name mouse hepatitis virus (MHV)-JHM.
 MHV is now the most studied coronavirus in animals other than humans, acting as a model organism for coronaviruses.

 There are more than 25 different strains of murine coronavirus.
 Transmitted by the fecal–oral or respiratory route, these viruses infect the livers of mice and have been used as an animal disease model for hepatitis.
 Transmitted in fecal matter, the strains MHV-D, MHV-DVIM, MHV-Y and MHV-RI mainly infect the digestive tract, sometimes infecting the spleen, liver and lymphatic tissue.
 MHV-1, MHV-2, MHV-3, MHV-A59, MHV-S, MHV-JHM and other virus strains replicate in the respiratory tract and then spread to other organs such as the liver, lungs and brain.
 MHV-JHM mainly infects the central nervous system and has been widely studied since 1949.
-In rats, these nerve-infecting hepatitis viruses can cause acute or chronic neurological symptoms and stimulate the immunity of mice upon infection.
+In rats, these nerve-infecting hepatitis viruses can cause acute or chronic neurological symptoms.
 Infection leads to demyelination, serving as an animal disease model of multiple sclerosis.
 MHV-2, MHV-3 and MHV-A59 can also infect the liver; the first two of these are more virulent.
 MHV-3 is the main virus strain used to study hepatitis; MHV-1 mainly infects the lungs.